What is social media recruitment and how can your organization benefit from it?

 Absolutely, I’ve got an eight stage process.
 Which has defined and I use this with clients regularly.

-So that’s the eight stages, each one in it’s one right can get quite complicated as you can appreciate but that the simple process that I use and it works.
+So that’s the eight stages, each one in its own right can get quite complicated as you can appreciate but that the simple process that I use and it works.

 How long have we got?
 It’s the reverse of some of the strategy there I’ve talked about there.
 So the first thing is, is not taking the time to do some homework first, so it’s jumping in with two left feet and assuming that everyone is on a particular platform, or you think they are on a particular platform.
 The first thing is not understanding your audience and where they are.

-Second thing is not enough focus.
-So again we see it regularly where a company will set up a LinkedIn company page, Google+ page, Facebook page, Facebook profiles, Pinterest page, Instagram and there’s not enough focus.
-There’s too much content required and they are just blunder-bussing it, so that a big problem.
+The second thing is not enough focus.
+So again we see it regularly where a company will set up a LinkedIn company page, Facebook page, Facebook profiles, Pinterest page, Instagram and there’s not enough focus.
+There’s too much content required and they are just blunder-bussing it so that a big problem.

 So then we get to the content piece, it’s like the, me, me, me, they always talk about themselves and it’s not exciting enough, unfortunately even for the big brands.
 They need to talk about them, their employees, what other people are doing, share other people’s content.
 Posting jobs in streams too often is… Two or three years ago they would have got away with it but now it’s changed and people push back on that, I think.
 So it’s a negative aspect and the final piece is actually not reviewing it, not checking the metrics, not looking at how it’s working and just keep blindingly posting and not checking to change it.